TomasMikula/libretto/README.md

 ## Libretto in a Nutshell

-Libretto takes inspiration from linear logic, with a twist of interpreting the multiplicative conjunction in a concurrent fashion.
+Libretto takes inspiration from linear logic, with a twist of interpreting the multiplicative conjunction, ⊗, in a concurrent fashion.

 The correspondence of linear logic to certain monoidal categories led to a point-free notation that enforces linearity statically, despite the lack of linear types in the host language.

+There is also lambda syntax, whose linearity is checked at assembly time (i.e. when constructing the Libretto blueprint, before execution).

 Primitives for racing and recursion were added.